 obtain the skills required to engage effectively and facilitate people/human-centric design approaches/processes

-Developed and delivered by experienced professionals from community development, professional practice and design, EWB Australia’s Professional Skills Development Program presents a range of workshop (2 hour, ½ day, 1-2 day) and immersive learning opportunities (1-2 week on-country) that build professional skills and, in some cases, leverage the technical skills of professional participants to work on real-world challenges.
+Developed and delivered by experienced professionals from community development, professional practice and design, EWB Australia’s Professional Skills Development Program presents a range of initiatives ranging from 2 hour, ½ day, 1-2 day workshops and immersive learning opportunities (1-2 week on-country) that build professional skills and, in some cases, leverage the technical skills of professional participants to work on real-world challenges.

 the global context

 A rapidly evolving global economy, and complex issues such as climate change, urbanisation and poverty alleviation present a myriad of opportunities and challenges for the technical-engineering sector.
 Coupled with multidisciplinary and multicultural teams that are often divided geographically, today’s engineers are expected to have professional breadth skills in cross-cultural awareness and communication, teamwork and coordination to support their technical depth skills.

 Understanding, and being able to apply, design thinking and a human-centered approach is increasingly necessary for the technical-engineering sector - globally, and in our work with Aboriginal and Torres Strait Islander communities on country.

 Deep-dive into Human Centered Approaches ‘1-day professional workshop’

 Solutions for Sustainable Development Intensive ‘8-day work-integrated learning experience in the field’

 ‘corporate partners and individuals’, Australia/International, May-July 2019 more details coming soon